Dax-td/EE461-Project/README.md

 Exploration of more sophisticated models, including deep learning architectures and ensemble methods.

 Enhanced model validation through cross-validation and hyperparameter tuning.

+Part 2

+GlucoData Analysis and Predictive Modeling
+This project presents a systematic approach to analyzing data obtained from a glucometer prototype.
+The dataset includes measurements and lifestyle information from 461 patients, compiled to support predictive modeling for glucose levels.

+1. Dataset Overview
+The initial dataset comprises 21 features, including demographic and physiological variables such as:
+•	Age
+•	Gender
+•	Height (cm)
+•	Weight (kg)
+•	Body Mass Index (BMI)
+•	Heart Rate (bpm)
+•	Blood Glucose Level (mmol/L)
+These features were extracted from the raw data to construct a refined 6-feature dataset focused on lifestyle and health indicators relevant to glucose levels.

+3. Data Preprocessing
+To enhance data quality and model performance, the following preprocessing steps were applied:
+•	Removal of missing values and outliers, resulting in a reduced dataset of 318 valid entries.
+•	Normalization using Z-score transformation, which standardizes features to have a mean of 0 and a standard deviation of 1.
+Data visualization techniques, including box plots and scatter plots, were used to assess the distribution and detect anomalies in both raw and normalized datasets.

+4. Dimensionality Reduction
+To reduce data complexity while preserving critical information:
+•	Principal Component Analysis (PCA) was performed, reducing the dataset from 6 to 4 dimensions.
+•	Visual tools such as Pareto charts and biplots provided insights into the relationships between features.
+•	Curvilinear Component Analysis (CCA) was also employed for further dimensionality reduction and visualization, highlighting potential clusters and outliers.

+5. Correlation Analysis
+A correlation matrix heatmap of the normalized data was used to identify redundancy and interdependencies among features.
+Notably, BMI and weight exhibited a strong correlation, indicating potential for feature reduction in future modeling efforts.

+6. Machine Learning and Model Evaluation
+The Regression Learner App in MATLAB was utilized to train and evaluate various regression models:
+•	The Ensemble Regression model yielded the best performance, though with modest results: o	Training R² = 0.06 o	Testing R² = 0.12
+Despite limited predictive accuracy, the model serves as a foundational benchmark for future improvements.

+7. Performance Visualization
+•	Predicted vs. actual plots revealed significant variance, indicating low predictive precision.
+•	A response plot illustrated substantial prediction errors, likely due to non-linear relationships and weak feature-response correlations.

+Future Work
+To improve the predictive performance of the model, future efforts will focus on:
+•	Advanced feature engineering
+•	Hyperparameter optimization
+•	Implementation of non-linear and deep learning models
+•	Expansion of the dataset, if possible, to enhance training efficacy